Germany ex-national soccer player Jerome Boateng fined for assault | DW | 09.09.2021

 The public prosecutors' office also accused Boateng of throwing a glass lantern and cooling bag at her.

-The 33-year-old, who signed for French club Lyon last week after a decade at Bayern, had denied the allegations claiming that Sherin S. had hit him and he had pushed her away.
+The 33-year-old, who signed for French club Lyon last week after a decade at Bayern, had denied the allegations claiming that Sherin S. had hit him in an argument about a card game, and he had pushed her away.

+During the summer of 2018, Boateng was on the verge of a move to Paris St. Germain, but the transfer did not materialize.
+The care of the two children had also been a cause of dispute at the time of the vacation, he said.

 Boateng suggested she was bringing this case against him to increase his chances of success in a custody dispute over their children.